-For extended storage and to reduce mold, refrigerate the sterilized Sphagnum.
-Warm to room-temperature again before using for plants.
+For extended storage and to reduce mold, I like to refrigerate the sterilized Sphagnum.
+I let it warm to room-temperature again before using it for plants.

 - Sphagnum contain unwanted spores, seeds, and other invaders.
 These are even more of a problem when growing miniature and micro plants, or any time a controlled environment or constrained biodiversity is desired.

 - Therefore, sometimes it’s necessary to destroy the unwanted organisms before they cause problems.

 - Sterilization of Sphagnum in a microwave is relatively safe and easy, though some precautions must be taken and it is not guaranteed to be 100% effective.

 - One problem with sterilization for horticultural substrates is that, in addition to killing the things you’re targeting, it also terminates beneficial organisms, so in cases where they are needed you’ll have to reintroduce them.

 Share this if you found it helpful

 If you found this information helpful, please share a link to this article on social media using the buttons below.